rsvim/rfc/2-EventLoop.md

 ## Tasks and Non-Important Tasks

-Notice we should not rashly say Tokio helps us turning the editor into async.
+Notice we should not rashly say tokio helps us turning the editor into async.
 Because in this scenario, editing is always interacting with users.

 ### Blocking Tasks